Japanese Relocation and Internment During World War II

 This moving Smithsonian website provides personal narrative, music, timelines, and photographs of the Japanese relocation during World War II.

-War Relocation Authority Photographs of Japanese-American Evacuation and Resettlement, 1942-1945
+Relocation Authority Photographs of Japanese-American Evacuation and Resettlement,

-A finding aid for photographs of Japanese_American relocation compiled by The Bancroft Library of the University of California at Berkeley.
+A finding aid for photographs of Japanese-American relocation compiled by The Bancroft Library of the University of California at Berkeley.
 Many of the images are available on the site.